debbiswal/Tech-BITE/R/Art-1/Agent_the_Saviour.md

 **So the question is :**
 *How can we make something simple which will be helpful to users , who does not know Linux ?*
 *Is it possible to modify the existing Redis management tool to do the start/stop tasks ?*
-*Is it possible to create a Dashboard , which will give me all the required information.
-I don’t have to login to every server for this?  *
+*Is it possible to create a Dashboard , which will give me all the required information.I don’t have to login to every server for this?*

 **Solution approach**